creepycheese/creepycheese.github.io/_posts/2018-04-03-utilizing-fix-protocol-with-quickfixj-and-jruby.md

 ![Message Explained]({{"/assets/quickfix_message.png" | absolute_url }}){:height="180px" width="740px"}
 	**Pic.1.** *FIX Protocol message format explained.*

-You can also find thorough description of each standard tag and standard message here: [FIX  Dictionary](https://www.onixs.biz/fix-dictionary/4.2).
+You can also find the thorough description of each standard tag and standard message here: [FIX  Dictionary](https://www.onixs.biz/fix-dictionary/4.2).
 But there are always some user-defined fields(which defined by your broker or vendor)

 ## Motivation.
 I work for financial organization Rocketbank LLC.
 Recently I had task to implement real-time currency purchase for our clients.
 We utilize micro service architecture approach.
 To accomplish this task was decided implement micro-service(lets call it ***FIX Service***), which will purchase it directly from currency broker and will be something like proxy between our system and currency broker, which also decodes outgoing messages from our system, to broker and vice versa.
 Also we need to be notified about the current currency rates and broadcast it to all services interested in it via **rabbitmq**.
 Oversimplified architecture looks like the following(Pic.2):